logan1921/Tides-Project/README.md

 Getting Started
 ------------
-Ensure you have Python 3.10 or greater installed`
+Ensure you have Python 3.10 or greater installed - otherwise you will run into installation errors with python modules(pandas)

 https://www.python.org/downloads/